code4it-dev/c4it-hugo/content/article/2024/109-custom-snippets-visualstudio2022/index.md

 Now, import it as we already did before.

-Then, head to your code, start typing `testsync, ' and you'll see the snippet come to life.
+Then, head to your code, start typing `testsync`, and you'll see the snippet come to life.
 The placeholders we defined are highlighted.
 You can then fill in these placeholders, hit tab, and move to the next one.

 ![Test sync snippet usage](./testsync.gif)